 A default state to choose from is 51, and the default status for change is 68.
 In essence, we can remove IDocs which cannot process for any reason.
 After entering the information above, we must first run the test using an indicator for selected testing and then with it not set.

-Navigate to SE38 and run the programme IDOC_RC1_SET_STATUS
+Navigate to SE38 and run the program IDOC_RC1_SET_STATUS

 Monitoring the Inbound Queue -SMQ2

 If we can receive IDocs through qRFC, we can check the queue inbound with an individual transaction.
-Transaction of a call SMQ2 use to Monitoring the Inbound Queue
+Transaction of a call SMQ2 use to Monitor the Inbound Queue

 On the first screen, choose the queues you would like to track.

 We can access the full look and process of queues by double-clicking the queue or selecting the queue and clicking the Show Selected button.

 Select the Tools IDoc Interface / ALE Administration Monitoring troubleshooting Monitoring Monitoring Monitor IDoc’s Inbound Queue to monitor the queue inbound.